tomslee/academic-kickstart/content/post/2021-02-28-houses-of-cards.md

 We know there are problems with mainstream media, and the consensus it has represented.
 Some of the most valuable voices come from outside this realm: committed journalism with unconventional viewpoints or specialist points of view.
 THe mainstream media has been one distribution system among many.
 Alternative media has always been important, and not just as an irritant.

 So now what has changed?
 Those institutions that restrain the corrupting effects of money and ulterior agendas are not present when Facebook and Google relay the news.
 There is nothing to restrain the interests of money.
 It's not a matter of free speech, it's a matter of accountability and what countervailing mechanisms exist.
-* Meta                                                                :@meta:

-All posts here will have the category set to /meta/.

-* Site setup
-:PROPERTIES:
-:EXPORT_FILE_NAME: 2021-02-07-site-setup
-:EXPORT_DATE: 2021-02-07
-:EXPORT_HUGO_MENU: :menu "notes"
-:EXPORT_TITLE: Site Setup
-:EXPORT_AUTHOR: Tom Slee
-:END:

-Configuration and notes to do this again the next time I lose everything.

-# more

-*** Configuration

-The site is set up with:
-- [[https://pages.github.com/][GitHub Pages]], to host the published static content and serve it.
-- [[https://gohugo.io/][Hugo]], to generate the published static content from source.
-- The [[https://themes.gohugo.io/academic/][Academic theme]], even though I'm not an academic, to style the web site presentation.
-- [[https://orgmode.org/][Org mode]], with [[https://ox-hugo.scripter.co/][ox-hugo]], to write the material.
-Although some files, including this, are written directly in markdown using [[https://www.vim.org/][vim]] or [[https://code.visualstudio.com/][Microsoft VS Code]].
-- I'm currently working on the content in an Ubuntu [[https://docs.microsoft.com/en-us/windows/wsl/][WSL2]] instance on Windows, and using [[https://mobaxterm.mobatek.net/][MobaXTerm]] and/or [[https://github.com/microsoft/terminal][Windows Terminal]] to get at it.
-I try to confirm that it all works from windows too

-*** How to

-- Install hugo (extended version), which may need you to install golang.
-- Clone the Academic theme
--